 “The valuable knowledge and skills gained give students the opportunity to work in teams with students from educational institutions of other specialities, thus allowing them to acknowledge their individual strengths and competences, learn from entrepreneurs and cooperate with social workers and representatives of local governments.
 It is an unordinary and challenging experience to arise interest in children of orphanage and kindergartens as well as people with disabilities, all at the same time.
 Students’ participation in “RaPaPro” is a unique opportunity to ascertain their empathetic skills and break stereotypes while working in such psychologically challenging environments as prisons.

-of this amazing partnership platform so that it would organically integrate into the learning process of cultural educational institutions and provide students with more powerful thinking and learning tools, opportunities to be bold, experiment and make valuable mistakes and plan the process of the project and participate in all phases of the project implementation.”
+The progress made within the last three years is a solid experience platform as well as a valuable impulse towards the development of this amazing partnership platform so that it would organically integrate into the learning process of cultural educational institutions and provide students with more powerful thinking and learning tools, opportunities to be bold, experiment and make valuable mistakes and plan the process of the project and participate in all phases of the project implementation.”

 Signe Pujāte, Director of the Latvian National Centre for Culture:

-a process that should continue.
+“Everything done within the project until now is a good beginning for a process that should continue.
 I wish courage and willingness to make the project’s ideas and methods an essential part of the learning process!
 Our talented children and youth deserve it.”